 2) Gather and organize your tax records

-Tax records that are well-organized make preparing a full and accurate tax return more convenient.
+Well-organized tax records make preparing a complete and accurate tax return more convenient.

 It can help you avoid mistakes that result in refund processing delays, as well as assist you in locating overlooked deductions or credits.

-Wait to make a claim until you’ve got your tax records, including:
+Wait to claim until you’ve got your tax records, including:

 - Forms W-2 from your employer.

-- 1099 forms from banks, issuing authorities, and other payers such as unemployment compensation, dividends, distributions from a retirement plan, annuity or pension plan.
+- One thousand ninety-nine forms from banks, issuing authorities, and other payers include unemployment compensation, dividends, retirement plans, annuity, or pension plans.

 - Documents and records of financial transactions made in the form of virtual money.

-- To reconcile advance Premium Tax Credits for Marketplace coverage, you’ll need to use Form 1095-A, Health Insurance Marketplace Statement.
+- To reconcile advance Premium Tax Credits for Marketplace coverage, you must use Form 1095-A, Health Insurance Marketplace Statement.

 - Reconciliation of your advance Child Tax Credit payments is required.

 - You should submit your claim for the Recovery Rebate Credit only if you are eligible.
-Send a copy of Letter 6475, Your 2021 Economic Impact Payment, to find out whether you qualify for the credit.
+Send a copy of Letter 6475, Your 2021 Economic Impact Payment, to determine whether you qualify for the credit.

-If your address changes, notify the IRS as well as the social aecurity administration of a legal name change.
+If your address changes, notify the IRS and the Social Security Administration of a legal name change.